sweetrdf/simpleRdf/README.md

 An RDF library for PHP implementing the https://github.com/sweetrdf/rdfInterface interface.

 The aim was to provide as simple, short and clear implementation as possible.
-Performance wasn't really important.
+Performance wasn't really important (see the Performance chapter below).

 It can be used as a baseline for testing performance of other libraries as well for testing interoperability of the rdfInterface implementations (e.g. making sure they work correctly with `rdfInterface\Term` objects created by other library).